PomHaffs/App---PostSocial/README.md

 - Add extra authentication from GitHub, Google and Twitter
 - Add username to posts
 - Add profile picture to username
-- Add mutliple comments to same image
+- Add mutliple comments to same image.